partylikeits1983/miden-client/tests/README.md

 Note that in order to run this as part of a CI/CD workflow (at least on github), you'll need to use `make start-node-background` instead so the process keeps running on background.

+To stop the background node, you can use the `make stop-node` command.

 ## Integration Test Flow

 The integration test goes through a series of supported flows such as minting and transferring assets which runs against a running node.